The Expression of Interest (EOI) sought interested and experienced proponents for the redevelopment, revitalization of the Heritage Theatre Block.

 The Heritage Theatre Block is located at 70-86 Main Street North and consists of the historic Heritage Theatre and three adjoining mixed-use commercial and residential buildings, forming a contiguous block on approximately 0.3 acres of land.
 The block is located at the southeast corner Main Street North and Theatre Lane, which from the north signifies the arrival to Brampton’s historic Downtown and the Four Corners.

 The Heritage Theatre, originally known as the Capitol Theatre, was built in 1922 and opened on February 28th, 1923.
 The theatre was used for the presentation of vaudeville acts and silent films.
 The opening of a commercial theatre in the heart of downtown Brampton was a major event that marked Brampton’s growth as a residential community.
 At the time, admission was 30 cents for adults and 15 cents for children.

-In the 1920s, this two-storey building was considered to be a large theatre of a size that was typically not found outside the major cities.
+In the 1920s, this two-storey building with seating for approximately 800 people was one of the largest theatres found outside major cities in North America.
 The vaudeville and silent film era came to an end in Brampton when the Odeon Corporation purchased the theatre in 1946.
-The original orchestra pit was removed and new technical upgrades were made for the projection of “talking films”.
+The original orchestra pit was removed, and new technical upgrades were made for the projection of “talking films”.